THE IMPORTANCE OF BRAND AND MARKET VALUE

 Ok so, props to the people selling a $35 stuffed animal for $5000.
 You are the real MVPs.
 But, what about the people that stocked up on the product right at the cusp, right before the craze died?
 Can you imagine being the person that stocked up on Tickle Me Elmo’s at $500 a pop hoping to make $1500 per unit and the BAM… the craze is over.

 This is similar to when you walk into a Nordstrom Rack Clearance sale and there are 50 of the same Reformation dresses in the same size.
 Is that a good buy?
-Well, not at the moment, no, but you have options.
+Well, it depends.
+What are the levels of supply and demand?
+What to do?!
+Here are your options.

 You can either buy the piece and hold it until the market clears and supply is low, or you can pass on it and move on to something that is in demand now.
 What you can’t do is buy 5 of them, go home and list them for almost the same as retail price and assume they are going to fly off the shelves.
 It doesn’t work that way.